Mickoon/SortingAlgorithms_CSharp/README.md

 NOTE: MainProgram.cs is a main cs file

 ## Merge Sort
-This algorithm creates inner groups and sort them individually, and then merges them into a new array.
+This algorithm creates inner groups and sorts them individually, and then merges them into a new array.

 A typical example of an algorithm that can be implemented with recursion.